vchan2/vchan2.github.io/Calculus.md

 ### Updates
 * Tentative schedule:
   * Monday, June 1:
-    * My room: continuation of BC AP Calculus which was omitted from the 2020 exam.
+    * My room: continuation of BC AP Calculus which was omitted from the 2020 exam (Unit 10: series).
     * Mr. Merrick's room: continuation of BC AP Calculus which the AB students have not done yet.
    * Tuesday, June 2: Everybody in my room; continuation of inverse trig substitutions.
    * Wednesday, June 3: continuation of BC AP Calculus which was omitted from the 2020 exam.